billcollis/textbook/README.md

 5 - PhD Thesis

 Enjoy
-please feel free to drop me a line (or a beer) if you find these interesting
+please feel free to drop me a line if you find these interesting